 • Hikma Farmaceutica / West-Ward Pharmaceuticals (UK); Testosterone Enanthate & Testosterone Cypionate.

 • Watson Laboratories / Allergan PLC (USA); Testosterone Enanthate & Testosterone Cypionate.

 • Q Pharma (Spain); Testex Prolongatum (Testosterone Cypionate) in Ethyl Oleate & Olive Oil.
 Ethyl Oleate isn’t suitable for long-term use.

-Arachis oil, refined peanut oil is used by a few pharmaceutical companies, but might still lead to an adverse reaction and cause (tremendous) systemic inflammation in some users.
+Arachis oil, refined peanut oil is used by a few pharmaceutical companies but might still lead to an adverse reaction and cause (tremendous) systemic inflammation in some users.
 It doesn’t mean the individual has a peanut allergy, but the body still responds in a negative way by increasing C-Reactive Protein concentrations in the bloodstream.
-Coach Steve implores you to avoid pharmaceutical grade products that are produced with arachis oil as there are plenty alternatives available.
-There’s no longer need to experiment and see if you get an adverse reaction or not!
+Coach Steve implores you to avoid pharmaceutical-grade products that are produced with Arachis oil as there are plenty of alternatives available.
+There’s no longer a need to experiment and see if you get an adverse reaction or not!

 • Aspen Pharmacare (South Africa); Sustanon250 (4 Testosterone Esters) & Deca-Durabolin (Nandrolone Decanoate).

 • Jelfa Pharma (Poland); Testosteronum Prolongatum (Testosterone Enanthate)